 Functional Capacity Evaluations

-Whether you’re applying for Medicare, needing disability, or hoping to return to work – we specialize in performing your functional capacity evaluation and state-of-the-art reporting.
+Whether you’re applying for Medicare, needing disability, or hoping to return to work, our Farmington physical therapy clinic specializes in performing your functional capacity evaluation and state-of-the-art reporting.

-- You been injured on the job and need to determine your ability to return to the job or alternate work
+- You’ve been injured on the job and need to determine your ability to return to the job or do alternate work

 - You are applying for Social Security Disability benefits